octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/automation/n8n.md

   website: https://n8n.io/
   iframe_website: /website/applications/automation/n8n
   direct_link: true
-  dashboardImage: /images/applications/automation/n8n/screenshot-1.jpg
-  short_description: n8n is a free, self-hosted workflow automation tool that integrates with other apps to automate processes between them.
-  description: n8n helps you to interconnect all apps with an API with each other to share and manipulate data without a single line of code.
-An easy-to-use and highly customizable service, it uses an intuitive user interface for rapidly designing unique workflows.
-Hosted on your server, it keeps your data secure in your own trusted database.
+  description: "N8N is an open-source workflow automation tool that empowers users to integrate over 200 apps and services to share and manipulate data without needing to write any code.
+Its easy-to-use, intuitive interface allows you to design custom workflows quickly and effortlessly.
+N8N is highly extendable, offering the ability to create custom nodes for third-party integrations, and it is backed by a supportive community and comprehensive documentation.
+With full control over data, you can run N8N on your own server or in the cloud, ensuring your information stays private and secure.
+Whether you're automating tasks across multiple apps or syncing data between services, N8N makes automation accessible and secure."
   features:
-    - title: Free and open
+    - title: Free and Open
-      description: With its fair-code license, you can run n8n totally free.
-You can install it right from your computer’s terminal.
-It’s backed up to GitHub, so you can create your own fork and modify it to meet your needs.
+      description: "Run N8N at no cost with its fair-code license.
+Easily install it on your computer or server, and create custom versions by forking the project on GitHub."
-    - title: Easily extendable
+    - title: Easily Extendable
-      description: n8n allows you to create your own nodes to integrate third-party services or in-house tools.
-You can learn from the community, plus docs and tutorials.
+      description: "N8N allows you to create custom nodes for connecting third-party services or in-house tools, with full documentation and community support to help you get started."
-    - title: Your data stays with you
+    - title: Your Data Stays with You
-      description: You can run n8n locally or in the cloud, decide who gets access and maintain full control of your data.
+      description: "Maintain full control over your data by hosting N8N locally or in the cloud, and decide who gets access to it—keeping your information secure and private."
-    - title: Sync data between 200+ apps
+    - title: Sync Data Between 200+ Apps
-      description: n8n enables you to move and transform data between different apps and databases without getting caught up in API docs and troubleshooting CORS errors.
+      description: "Seamlessly connect and synchronize data across a wide range of apps and databases, eliminating the need for complex API handling and troubleshooting errors."
+    - title: No Code Required
+      description: "N8N enables users to create complex workflows and automate tasks without any coding skills, making it ideal for non-technical users and developers alike."
+    - title: Customizable Workflows
+      description: "Build powerful workflows that meet your specific needs, leveraging N8N’s intuitive drag-and-drop interface for rapid creation and modification."
   screenshots:
     - /images/applications/automation/n8n/screenshot-1.jpg
     - /images/applications/automation/n8n/screenshot-2.jpg